How do I install WordPress manually?

 Click Install WordPress when you are ready.

 Success!
-If everything went alright, you should now see the confirmation the WordPress has been installed.
-Click Log in, to continue to the login page where you can access your dashboard.
+If everything went alright, you should now see the confirmation that WordPress has been installed.
+Click Log in to continue to the login page, where you can access your dashboard.

 Type in your username and password and click Log in.